 The most famous golem tale is over 500 years old.
 The Golem of Prague was created by Rabbi Judah Loew to protect the Jews of Prague during a time of virulent antisemitism.
 The golem would protect the Jewish population from those who wanted to harm them.
 However, over time, the golem became too strong and, some say, violent.
 Others say that the golem was a gentle soul who only became violent when its protection was needed.

 Either way, after being promised that the attacks on Jews would end, Rabbi Loew followed the same ritual that brought the golem to life, but in reverse.
 This put the golem in a state of hibernation.
-It is alleged that the golem is still housed in the Altneushul in Prague, ready in case it is needed once again.
+It is alleged that the golem is still housed in the Altneushul in Prague, ready to be awakened when it is needed again.

 4. The Corpse Bride (yes, that Corpse Bride)